englconti/englconti/README.md

 Before switching to tech, I spent 6+ years in multinational companies, working with global engineering and project teams.
 That experience sharpened my communication, collaboration, and project execution skills—something I bring into every codebase I contribute to.

-Here on GitHub, you'll find projects, experiments, and tools that reflect my love for well-architected systems and clean, maintainable code.

 ---

 **Tech Highlights:**